bourinto/Object-Based-Teleoperation-Interface/README.md

 - **Unity 6000.1.4** (matching version recommended)
 - `rosbridge_server` from `rosbridge_suite`
 - An xArm6 robot or simulator reachable on the network
-## Unity and ROS 2 Interaction

-`RosBridgeTwistPublisher.cs` publishes controller data via WebSocket to `rosbridge_server`.
-The `unity_transform` package then converts these messages into pose commands that are consumed by the `xarm_control` nodes.

 ## Typical Usage